provable-things/ptokens.js-v1/resources/docs/index.md

 # ptokens.js | pTokens Javascript API

-This module is composed of a series of packages that allow users to generate and redeem pTokens and interact with the Enclave
+This module is composed of a series of packages that allow users to generate and redeem pTokens and interact with Validator node APIs

 ## Installation